UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Are month-to-month electricity plans without a deposit safe?

-Yes, these plans are completely safe and highly regulated by state utility commissions.
+Yes, these plans are completely safe and highly regulated by state public utility commissions.
 As long as you monitor your daily usage and keep your account funded, you will receive the exact same reliable power grid service as someone on a traditional postpaid contract.

 About the Author